vncg/react-admin/docs/Actions.md

 The first version (with `fetch`) is perfectly fine, and if you're not into unit testing your components, or decoupling side effects from pure functions, then you can stick with it without problem.

-On the other hand, if you want to promote reusability, separation of concerns, adhere to react-admin's coding standards, and if you know enough Redux and Saga, use the final version.
+On the other hand, if you want to promote reusability, separation of concerns, adhere to vn-kooch-react-admin's coding standards, and if you know enough Redux and Saga, use the final version.